ClimeTrend/DMD/README.md

 Dynamic mode decomposition is a plethora of data-driven physics-based machine learning techniques for uncovering coherent spatio-temporal structures in the data.

 Here is an example of a fit to a synthetic data from a PDE.
-More details in `/Notebooks/Demo.ipynb':
+More details in `/Notebooks/Demo.ipynb`.
+On the left is ground truth, on the right is thd DMD prediction:

 ![Demo](https://github.com/ClimeTrend/DMD/assets/20075514/4caeea7d-8c33-4651-a994-af57484af050)